-Do you want to know what is the employee retention credit and how it can help your small business?
-Just like you, several different small companies felt the heat of the pandemic.
+Do you want to know what is employee retention credit and how it can help your small business?
+Like you, several small companies felt the heat of the pandemic.
 It caused many companies to close down and lose out on the revenue they needed to stay afloat.

 Insert in the employee retention credit that paid employers to keep their employees.
 Although that program is over, you still have the opportunity to claim the tax credit so long as you meet the criteria and submit the proper documents.
 Continue reading below to learn more about this credit and who you can contact to help you make your claim.